 If you are a DIY investor, FutureAdvisor is one of the services to check out.

 Have you used FutureAdvisor?
-If so, what are your recommendations?
+If so, do you recommend it?